simple-robot/simbot-component-telegram/README.md

 Based on [API module](simbot-component-telegram-api), for the implementation of authentication, subscription events and other related functions in bot.

+The `stdlib` module can be thought of as a lightweight SDK implementation library.

 This module provides an implementation of event-related functionality based on the API module, including the ability to subscribe to events.